bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/challenge (1).md

   what is a situation where it is not appropriate?
 - What is "NewSQL", and what is it trying to achieve?

+#### Answers:

+- The relationship between the Employee and Territory tables is the City column in
+  Employee and the TerritoryDescription column in Territory.
+This will help us answer questions about employees in the context of territory and vice versa.
+For example, we could find the average age of employees by RegionId.
+- A document store would be appropriate when you need Big Data storage (data too large to fit on one machine) and when the data is unstructured or semi-structured.
+  For example, a very large number of news stories used for Natural Language Processing would be good for document-oriented databases.
+So, document store wouldn't be appropriate when you don't have big data or when you need your data to be highly structured.
+- NewSQL is a relational database management system that is trying to combine the benefits of regular SQL and NoSQL.
+It wants to achieve the scalability of NoSQL and the ACID guarantees of regular SQL.
+In other words, NewSQL wants to achieve non-volatile/consistent Big Data management.

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this file with your answers to part 4, to your weekly repo